Skip to main content

 Span Type : Define support condition and span length for the bridge.
 The program provides four most frequently used types.

-NOTE.png If the maximum number of span was entered as 4, then four slots will be available for span length.
+NOTE.png If the maximum number of span was entered as 4, then four slots will be available for span length (Span Length - center-to-center (c/c) distance between bearings/supports).
 The values for the span lengths are to be entered sequently, which should not exceed the total length of the deck.
 If exceeded, the remaining slots will be locked once exceeded.

 Rail Data